Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/swap_devices/index.md

 ---

-# How to Changing the Device that is Assigned to a Service Asset
+# How to Transfer Service from One Device to Another

-**This tutorial provides step-by-step instructions for creating, confirming, and submitting an order to change the device that is associated with a specific service asset.**
+**This tutorial provides step-by-step instructions for changing the assignment of a service from one device to another.
+Please note that both devices must be known assets in the possession of the user.
+In other words, service cannot be transferred to a brand new device that is purchased during the order process.**
 <br />

 ## Authentication